djaumann/test-repo-3d-mag/docs/quickstart-guide.rst

 .. image:: img/tbd.jpg
   :width: 500

-If that is done you just have to connect the USB-cable to the XMC 2Go as well as to the computer and get ready to use your magnet.
+If that is done you just have to connect the USB cable to the XMC 2Go as well as to the computer and get ready to use your magnet.

 Ready To Go!
 ------------